MooreKyle/MooreKyle/README.md

 [View Certificate]()

 <details>
-  <summary>Learn More...</summary>
+  <summary>More Details</summary>
   <blockquote>

-   • Demonstrated expertise in building iOS apps with meticulous attention to detail, ensuring both comprehensible code and sleek User Interfaces (UI).
-Proficiently utilized Xcode on macOS for development.
+   • Developed iOS applications in Xcode with a focus on UI design, usability, and feature development.

-   • Added additional features and quality-of-life elements to enhance app functionality and user experience.
-Improvements encompassed aesthetics, additional features (e.g., camera implementation), and more.
+   • Worked with APIs, controllers, backend integration using Back4App, and other core iOS development features.

-   • Implemented various aspects of iOS app development, including APIs, controllers (e.g., tab bar, table view), backend/server development using back4app, and other essential features.
+   • Improved app functionality and user experience through quality-of-life enhancements and added features.

-   • Enhanced critical-thinking and problem-solving skills through extensive troubleshooting of IDEs during application development, addressing common errors, and optimizing development procedures.
+   • Strengthened debugging and troubleshooting skills through hands-on development in Xcode.

-   • Utilized Git, including branches, with built-in support within Xcode for version control and collaborative development.
+   • Used Git within Xcode for version control and collaborative workflow support.

   </blockquote>
 </details>